Greater-London-Authority/webhook-deployer/README.md

 ### Creating a GitHub token

-In order to donload build artifacts, `webhook-deployer` needs to be provided a [fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with  `Read-only` access to the `Actions` and `Metadata` Repository Permissions scopes.
+In order to download build artifacts, `webhook-deployer` needs to be provided a [fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with  `Read-only` access to the `Actions` and `Metadata` Repository Permissions scopes.

 ### Running webhook-deployer